- Assumption of Risk

 - Minimal jewelry is advised.

-- Clothing with profane language, inappropriate subjects, etc. are not permitted to be worn in the facility.
+- Clothing with profane language, inappropriate subjects, etc. is not permitted to be worn in the facility.

-- Campus Recreation staff has final say in determining appropriate clothing.
+- Campus Recreation staff has the final say in determining appropriate clothing.

 Personal Transportation Items